qscat/qscat/docs/source/manual/tabs/project_settings.rst

 .. figure:: /img/project_settings/project-settings-tab-crs-error.png
    :align: center
+   :alt: Example error message when the CRS of the input layers does not match the project CRS

-   Example error message when the CRS of the input layers does not match the project CRS.
+   Example error message when the CRS of the input layers does not match the project CRS

 Metadata
 ========